 From information provided by Berkeley, the development site measures 72 hectares (177 acres) and the main point of access will be via an entrance road from the A228 Ashton Way at its junction with West Malling Railway Station.
 A secondary access road from the A228 near New Barns has also been proposed.
 At present no direct vehicular link with Kings Hill has been put forward, although negotiations are taking place between Berkely and the owners of Kings Hill, KCC and Liberty, to remedy the situation.

 Although the northern most extent of the development is Pikey Lane, Berkeley has earmarked a significant area beyond this road as the site of the new school playing fields.
-To provide a single school site, the current proposal is to block off Pikey Lane.

 In October 2020 Berkeley stated that it anticipated submitting an ‘outline’ planning application in Q4 2020, although at the time of writing (January 2021) this has not happened.
 It also stated that it expected construction to commence in Spring 2022.